Table of Contents[Hide][Show]

 Tubing sessions are usually sold in 2-hour blocks.
 You’ll be tempted to get your money’s worth.
 But your little ones, especially toddlers, might get pooped after only 2 or 3 runs.
 Tears are no fun at the snow tubing park.
 Especially in the cold.
 You’re also more likely to have an accident if you get tired.

 My suggestion?
 Book a late morning tubing session.
 Take a few runs with the little ones and, if you have older kids, turn them loose.
 If your little guy/gal loves it, go up and down the tubing lanes again and again.
 But if he or she starts whining, head inside for a hot chocolate and mini marshmallows.

 Mini marshmallows are the best.

-Find a Tube Park with a Magic Carpet
+4. Snow Tubing with Toddlers?
+Find a Tube Park with a Magic Carpet Lift

 Protecting your kids from head trauma is a serious subject for parents.
 And the question will come up when you go snow tubing.
-At most parks, the helmet decision will be yours to make, although they are mandatory at some parks for riders.
-They are generally available to rent if you don’t own them.
-Information about snowsport safety for kids is available at Lids on Kids.
-I did not make my kids wear helmets when they were little, but the dangers of head trauma were not well publicized then.
-So I’m curious to know what you do – leave your comments below!
+At most winter ski areas, the helmet decision will be yours to make, although they are mandatory at some parks for riders.
+Helmets are generally available to rent if you don’t own them.